hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 * The pipe is a very important/powerful concept in Shell
 * You can string along as many commands together as you like

-The philosophy behind the three redirection operators (`>`, `>>`, `|`) you have learning so far is that none of them by themselves do a lot.
+The philosophy behind the three redirection operators (`>`, `>>`, `|`) you have learned so far is that none of them by themselves do a lot.
 BUT when you start chaining them together, you can do some really powerful things really efficiently.

 **To be able to use the shell effectively, becoming proficient in the use of the pipe and redirection operators is essential.**